rengel8/gekko/docs/strategies/bfx_hf_indicators.md

 ## HF Indicators

-As of version 1.0.2 of this package it contains 44 indicators.
+As of version 1.0.2 this package contains 44 indicators.

 - Absolute True Range
 - Acceleration